The Venerable Carl J. Eyberg

 Returning to Tulsa in 2016, Don is ministering through Church of the Holy Spirit as a home and hospital visitation minister.

 The Vestry is composed of elected lay members and ordained presbyters of Church of the Holy Spirit.
-The Vestry governs the administrative affairs of the local church —hiring, space, budget, to list a few— and provides advice and counsel to the Rector and clergy on the direction of the church’s ministry.
+The Vestry governs the administrative affairs of the local church — hiring, space, budget, to list a few — and provides advice and counsel to the Rector and clergy on the direction of the church’s ministry.

 With a deep faith since childhood, Brenda was drawn by the history and beauty of Anglicanism and found her home at Church of the Holy Spirit in 1998.
 She has served in various roles in the church throughout the years.
-Currently, in addition to Sr. Warden, she provides training to altar ministers – acolytes, lectors, and chalice bearers – and serves as a resource for child development and communication.
+Currently, in addition to Sr. Warden, she provides training to altar ministers – acolytes, lectors, and chalice bearers – and serves as a resource for child development, hospitality ministry, and communication.
 Brenda is a speech-language pathologist and an alumna of the University of Tulsa with a meaningful career working in the public school, university, and private practice settings.
 She is an avid chef and lifelong scholar who loves to read, paint, and travel.

 Roy and his wife, Becky, moved to Broken Arrow in 2016 from Northern Virginia where they were members of the Falls Church.
 They immediately found a new home at Church of the Holy Spirit Anglican.
 Roy is Dean of the Northeastern State University Broken Arrow campus and teaches courses in the College of Business and Technology.
 His career has included 24 years of active duty in the U.S. Navy and over 10 years as an executive in the Department of Defense.
 Roy enjoys running and biking, research and writing, and an occasional golf outing.